technopreneur-milind/Project/README.md

          #Way3 : Build Docker Image on local & run it !
  If you want to go this way , run buildDockerNRun.sh

-      #4 :
+      #4 : Navigate to UI
- Now navigate to docker-ip:4200 ( if you are running UI with docker) or navigate to localhost:4200 otherwise Tip : You can find your docker-ip by running following command docker-machine ip  ( for me it is 192.168.99.100 or 192.168.99.101)
+ Now navigate to http://docker-ip:4200 ( if you are running UI with docker) or navigate to http://localhost:4200 otherwise Tip : You can find your docker-ip by running following command docker-machine ip  ( for me it is 192.168.99.100 or 192.168.99.101)

-      #5 :
+      #5 : Start Purchasing the packages
  Navigate to packages tab and you should be able to see list of packages here.